 What is recovery like after revision rhinoplasty?After revision rhinoplasty surgery, the bruising and swelling are generally more pronounced compared with primary rhinoplasty surgery, although pain generally tends to be less than experienced before.
 The bruising is usually the first to settle, and about 10-14 days is usual for full resolution.
 Swelling may take several months to improve.
 If an open approach was used, the sutures used to close the skin incision would be removed about 3-5 days after the procedure.
 Most patients can return to work within seven days.
 Light duties are advised to begin with, building up slowly over time.
 Going to the gym and other heavy exercises should be avoided for at least three weeks to facilitate optimal healing.

 What To Expect

-We always recommend a face to face consultation with one of our expert revision rhinoplasty surgeons as a first step in your journey towards achieving a nose correction.
-Mr Erel and Mr Misra are well known specialists in rhinoplasty surgery.
-When you meet with one of our surgeons, your surgeon will take time to listen carefully to what you hope to achieve and give you an expert opinion on what can and cannot be achieved with a revision rhinoplasty after performing a thorough physical examination.
+We always recommend a face-to-face consultation with one of our expert revision rhinoplasty surgeons as the first step in your journey towards achieving a nose correction.
+Mr Erel and Mr Misra are well-known specialists in rhinoplasty surgery.
+When you meet with one of our surgeons, your surgeon will take the time to listen carefully to what you hope to achieve and give you an expert opinion on what can and cannot be achieved with a revision rhinoplasty after performing a thorough physical examination.
 Your surgeon may use computerised digital imaging to map the structure of your nose in detail to give you an idea of what your nose could look like after your procedure.